FullScreenShenanigans/FullScreenPokemon/GameStartr/GamesRunnr/README.md

 # GamesRunnr

-A class to continuously series of "game" Functions.
+A class to continuously run a series of "game" Functions.
 Each game is run in a set order and the group is run as a whole at a particular interval, with a configurable speed.
 Playback can be triggered manually, or driven by a timer with play and pause hooks.
 For automated playback, statistics are available via an internal FPSAnalyzer.